Olsro/reddit-ipod-guides/guides/encode-audio-tracks-oldapple.md

 # Conclusion

 It was such a long trip to understand then document this issues that required many tests.
 Right now I am very happy about the result, the music sound and feels like "CD quality" while saving a damn lot of disk space compared to ALAC or AIFF.
 The result is very satisfying.
 The AAC encoder was very mature around 2009 and well tested with all kind of musics to be rock-solid starting 128kbps CBR.

+# Alternatives using moderns musics conversions stacks
+DBPoweramp Music Converter (also available on MacOS !), fre:ac, Foobar2K and many popular programs can help you to encode your music using the modern Apple AAC encoder using true VBR settings.

+Starting TVBR quality 108, I could not hear any artifacts anymore even at full focus on the affected song.
+Though this setting will produce way larger lossy files compared to using the old Apple AAC encoder at 128kbps/160kbps CVBR, but files sizes will still be around 4x smaller compared to ALAC lossless, while allowing you to use a modern workflow that may be more easy/futureproof in your own environment.

+If you cannot use the Apple AAC encoder, use the fdk-AAC encoder at VBR quality 5.
+The fdk-AAC encoder is available in most serious music converting programs.

+If you need to use iTunes/the Apple Music app to convert music, you cannot use TVBR: the VBR setting in iTunes is in fact always CVBR (Constant Variable Bitrate).
+Tick the "VBR" setting then select a bitrate of 256kbps (which is the initial default) and it will sound perfect.
+If you import real CDs using iTunes/the Apple Music app, don't forget also to enable the option "Error correction" in your import settings.

 # Support my work